The Media Trade Upgrade: Probabilistic vs. deterministic, simplified

 More to the identity story

 Terms like probabilistic and deterministic are the tip of the iceberg when understanding the identity landscape.
-Verve Group is committed to providing clear, helpful content to support our friends and colleagues across ad tech, even if you’re not our customer.
+Verve is committed to providing clear, helpful content to support our friends and colleagues across ad tech, even if you’re not our customer.
 We have a recent in-depth eBook, Identity: Decoded, and plenty of blog and social content to help demystify identity for marketers, consumers, and the supply side of advertising.
 Follow along on LinkedIn, or subscribe to our newsletter below!